 How to Throw a Holi Celebration At Home

 The Holi Celebration is a beautiful and colorful way to welcome the joy of spring and say goodbye to dreary winter.
-We understand that many people across the world who normally celebrate Holi are unable to do so this year with the COVID-19 pandemic.
-We need the Holi tradition of celebrating inclusion, unity, love, and peace more than ever, but we also have a responsibility as a worldwide community to stop the spread of coronavirus and to protect the people who are vulnerable to this disease.
-So, how can we celebrate new beginnings in a safe way?
+We need the Holi tradition of celebrating inclusion, unity, love, and peace more than ever!
+So, how can we celebrate new beginnings with the people we love?
 By throwing a Holi Celebration at home, of course!
 Not only is this a cleaner and safer way to celebrate “The Festival of Colors” this year, but it is a great cultural learning opportunity to teach your children the true meaning of Holi.